 The Kern Fan Project would be constructed in two phases.
 The Phase 1 and Phase 2 project sites would be comprised of 640 acres each and would include construction of conveyance, recharge and recovery facilities as necessary to develop a fully functioning water banking project.
-The total Project would include approximately 1,200 acres of spreading basins with associated pipelines to convey water to
+The total Project would include approximately 1,200 acres of spreading basins with associated pipelines to convey water to and from the Project sites.
+Water will be conveyed from the California Aqueduct to and from the Project via a newly proposed turnout at the California Aqueduct and a new conveyance canal or pipeline with up to 500 cfs conveyance capacity.
+Figure 1-4 shows a preliminary site layout of the project.

-Figure 1-4 : Preliminary Location of Kern Fan Groundwater Storage Project Facilities
+Figure 1-4 : Preliminary Location of Kern Fan Groundwater Storage Project Facilities (Updated)

 It is expected that a total of up to 12 recovery wells will be constructed, each with an approximate capacity of 5 to 6 cfs to extract the stored groundwater as needed.
 The wells are expected to be 20 inches in diameter, cased to a depth upwards of 900 feet below ground surface.
 The wells will be equipped with vertical turbine pumps, 400 horsepower motors, discharge piping, electrical and controls, other appurtenances, and site improvements.
-A conveyance pipeline ranging in size from 10 to 36 inches would collect extracted water from the recovery wells and return it to the California Aqueduct, Goose Lake Slough, or to the Cross Valley Canal (CVC) via the Rosedale Intake Canal.
+A conveyance pipeline ranging in size from 10 to 36 inches would collect extracted water from the recovery wells and return it to the California Aqueduct, Goose Lake Channel, or to the Cross Valley Canal (CVC) via the Rosedale Intake Canal.